Sample Developmental Edit: Before And After Examples

 1. Rebuild the spine.
 One sentence, written on a card near your desk.
 Protagonist wants X, opposition blocks with Y, loss equals Z.

 3. Midpoint choice.
-Force a trade that realigns the arc and raises risk.
+Force a trade that resets the arc and raises risk.

 4. Consolidate roles.
-Merge characters who serve the same function.
+Merge characters who do the same job.
 Fewer faces, stronger bonds.

 5. Prep for line work.
-Once structure holds, pass through for voice, rhythm, and language.
+Once structure holds, do a pass for voice, rhythm, and language.

 Wins to protect